cbelsole/GamifyingFormatter/README.md

 You receive the trophies based on the amount of points you get which start out small and get bigger.

-Now works on Rspec 1/2/3.
+Now works on Rspec 1/2/3 and Minitest 5.

 Thanks goes to the good folks at [nyan-cat-formatter](https://github.com/mattsears/nyan-cat-formatter) for the inspiration to do this and blazing for the trail for creating formatters.